Irene C. Peden: Professional career and doctoral education

 Irene and her first husband moved to Wilmington, Delaware subsequent to her 1947 graduation.
 After much effort on her part, she found a job as a junior engineer for Delaware Power and Light Company.
 When her husband got admitted to graduate school at Stanford University in 1949, they relocated to California.
 Peden got a job at the Antenna Lab of the Stanford Research Institute, one of the few places willing to hire a woman.
-While working, Peden decided she wanted to pursue graduate education and started working on her master’s degree part time.
-Taking a leave of absence, she completed her master’s degree in 1958 and earned her PhD in 1962, both degrees in electrical engineering.
+While working, she decided she wanted to pursue graduate education and started working on her master’s degree part time.
+Taking a leave of absence, she completed her master's degree in 1958 and earned her PhD in 1962, both degrees in electrical engineering.
 She conducted research for her doctoral dissertation in the Stanford Microwave Lab with a research topic of measurement techniques for microwave periodic circuits.

 By now divorced, Peden moved to Seattle, Washington in 1961 to become an assistant professor in the electrical engineering department at the University of Washington.
 Upon her arrival, she realized that her research focus would need to change from microwave work to something else.
 That something else became upper atmospheric research – polar research – in the Antarctic as it related to radio waves.
 She became the co-project investigator on a National Science Foundation grant the purpose of which was to examine the impact of the ice on antenna signals.

 The National Science Foundation policy required principal investigators of Antarctic research projects to spend time on-site so that they could understand the region and the weather and the associated difficulties in conducting research.
 But the U.S. Navy did not want women in Antarctica.
 Peden overcame a significant series of objections and obstacles and in 1970 became the first American woman engineer or scientist to conduct research in Antarctica.

 Through her research, Peden developed new methods of characterizing the ice by examining the effects it had on radio waves transmitted through it.
-Peden and her team were the first to measure many of the electrical properties of the Antarctic ice and to specify the characteristics of the very low frequency propagation over long paths of ice surface in the polar region.
+She and her team were the first to measure many of the electrical properties of the Antarctic ice and to specify the characteristics of the very low frequency propagation over long paths of ice surface in the polar region.
 This was accomplished through the development of mathematical models to analyze the data.
 Later in her career, when she focused on subsurface exploration techniques using very high frequency radio waves, she again developed mathematical models to interpret the collected data.

 Peden spent the rest of her career at the University of Washington.
 She was promoted to full professor in 1971.
 She served as an associate dean of engineering from 1973 to 1977, and then the associate chair of the electrical engineering department from 1983 to 1986.
 She also served as Director, Division of Electrical and Communication Systems at the National Science Foundation.
 She retired as Professor Emerita of electrical engineering at the University of Washington in 2002.